mobile app bar

 Los Angeles Lakers forward LeBron James (23) drives to the basket between Cleveland Cavaliers guard Donovan Mitchell (45) and forward Dean Wade (32) during the second half at Rocket Mortgage FieldHouse

-A big story in the NBA this summer was the future of LeBron James.
-There had been murmurs that the King was going to depart the Purple and Gold and finish up his career elsewhere.
-The reality is that he opted in his $52 million player option to return to LA.
+A big talking point in the NBA this summer has been the future of LeBron James.
+There had been murmurs that the King was going to leave Los Angeles and finish up his career elsewhere.
+The reality is that he opted in his $52 million player option to return to the Lakers.

-Still, the chatter about LBJ departing the West Coast was loud, especially since it’s clear that the 40-year-old icon probably only has a couple of seasons left.
+Still, the chatter about LBJ departing the West Coast was loud.
+Possibly, since it’s clear that the 40-year-old icon has only a couple of seasons left.
 Some predicted that a return to Cleveland would make sense, especially since the Cavs would have a good chance to win the East, as the Celtics and Pacers are no longer a threat.

 Charlamagne wasn’t done there either.
-He expressed how difficult the Western Conference is with the Thunder, Nuggets, Wolves, Clippers, Warriors, and Rockets, but how the East would have been a walk in the Park for Bron.
+He expressed how difficult the Western Conference is with the Thunder, Nuggets, Wolves, Clippers, Warriors, and the Rockets, but how the East would be a walk in the Park for Bron.

-“I don’t think they gonna be deep enough to do it.
+“I don’t think they [are] gonna be deep enough to do it.
 In the West.
-But if he had went to Cleveland next year, everybody’s hurt.
-It would have been Cleveland and the Knicks in the Eastern Conference Finals, which it’ll probably still end up being.”
+But if he had gone to Cleveland next year, everybody’s hurt.
+It would have been Cleveland and the Knicks in the Eastern Conference Finals, which it’ll probably still end up being,” elaborated Charlamagne.

-However, NBA insider Shams Charania also noted that LeBron has been monitoring the Lakers’ moves closely, an indication that he is clearly interested in remaining with the squad.
+LeBron, on his part, has given people the impression that he is playing $D chess by tweeting congratulations to Brandon Weems and other members of the Cavs organization.
+However, NBA insider Shams Charania noted that LeBron has been monitoring the Lakers’ moves closely, an indication that he is interested in remaining with the squad.

-And although not a perfect improvement, the Lakers are a better team on paper than they were last year.
-They added big DeAndre Ayton, former DPOY Marcus Smart, and have locked in Luka, who is now super buff, to a three-year extension.
+And although not perfect, the Lakers are a better team on paper than they were last year.
+They added big DeAndre Ayton, former DPOY Marcus Smart, and they have locked Luka to a three-year extension.

 Either way, the summer is steadily approaching its end, which means we’ll only be a few months out from NBA preseason.